adamfoneil/MailClient/README.md

 ## In a Nutshell
 All mail clients inherit from [MailClientBase\<TOptions\>](https://github.com/adamfoneil/MailClient/blob/master/MailClient.Base/MailClientBase.cs#L7).
 Use `TOptions` to define the settings required for that client.
 Examples: [Mailgun Options](https://github.com/adamfoneil/MailClient/blob/master/MailgunClient/Models/Options.cs), [Smtp2Go Options](https://github.com/adamfoneil/MailClient/blob/master/Smtp2GoClient/Models/Options.cs).

-Override the abstract method [SendImplementationAsync](https://github.com/adamfoneil/MailClient/blob/master/MailClient.Base/MailClientBase.cs#L52) and you'll have a working mail client.
+For the two email providers in this repo I'm implementing, I overrode the abstract method [SendImplementationAsync](https://github.com/adamfoneil/MailClient/blob/master/MailClient.Base/MailClientBase.cs#L52).

-There are some optional overrides:
+If you want to take advantage of some optional functionality, you'll need to create your own subclass of `MailgunClient` or `Smtp2GoClient`.
+These are the optional overrides:
 - If you want to allow replies to your messages, override [GetReplyToAsync](https://github.com/adamfoneil/MailClient/blob/master/MailClient.Base/MailClientBase.cs#L18).
+By default, replies are not allowed.
 - If you want logging behavior specific to your application, override [LogMessageAsync](https://github.com/adamfoneil/MailClient/blob/master/MailClient.Base/MailClientBase.cs#L22).
 Both Mailgun and Smtp2Go log send activity automatically, but you may want to capture outgoing messages in a database table, for example.
 That's what this is for.

 ## Safe Local and QA Testing